werf/werf/docs/_includes/cli/werf_deploy.md

 Helm chart directory .helm should exists and contain valid Helm chart.

 Environment is a required param for the deploy by default, because it is needed to construct Helm Release name and Kubernetes Namespace.
-Either --env or WERF_DEPLOY_ENVIRONMENT should be specified for command.
+Either --env or $WERF_DEPLOY_ENVIRONMENT should be specified for command.

 Read more info about Helm chart structure, Helm Release name, Kubernetes Namespace and how to change it: https://flant.github.io/werf/reference/deploy/deploy_to_kubernetes.html